 Here is a suggestion for a book on hidden Sonoma wineries: Back Lane Wineries of Sonoma

 Arrowood has a beautiful winery facility and tasting room that sits up on the hillside of the Mayacamus Mountains.
 This winery produces an array of high-end wines recognized for their quality.
 The tasting room is a rather large room, with great views of hillside vineyards and valley below.
-The winery was recently sold by Richard Arrowood to the Jackson Family Wine group.
-Arrowood is located about a half mile north of Madrone Rd.
+Richard Arrowood recently sold his winery to the Jackson Family Wine group.
+Arrowood is about a half mile north of Madrone Rd.
 The entrance road is on the east side; watch for the signs for Arrowood and the Imagery Winery.

 Tasting room open daily, 10 am to 4:30, (800) 938-4064